KL-Mithunvel/Sensor_LAB/materials/Report.md

 # Experiment 2: DC Motor Speed & Direction Control

 ## Aim
-To control the speed and direction of a DC motor using an Arduino, a motor driver (e.g., L293D or L298N), and PWM signals.
+To control the speed and direction of a DC motor using an Arduino, a motor driver (BA6208F).

 ## Materials Required
 - Arduino leonardo
 - DC motor (6V–12V)
-- Motor driver IC (L293D or L298N)
+- Motor driver IC (BA6208F)
-- External power supply for the motor (9V or 12V)
 - Breadboard and jumper wires
-- (Optional) Potentiometer (10 kΩ) for variable speed input

 ## Procedure
 1. **Turn on the Arduino IDE**.